Use our templates to create your business plan

 Consider critical feedback and further questions from banks or other partners as opportunities to optimize your business plan.
 Update your business plan in line with current developments and new priorities on an ongoing basis.
 Integrate the insights you gain from monthly controlling into your business plan (at least once a year).

-Put your business ideas on paper today.
-This unique tool from IFJ, the Institute for Young Companies, takes you step by step through all the important topics, then gives you a perfectly formatted business plan at the press of a button.
+Put your business ideas on a successful course with the leading Swiss Businessplan-Tool.
+This unique tool from IFJ Startup Support takes you step by step through all the important topics, then gives you a perfectly formatted business plan at the press of a button.
 It’s an ideal basis for discussions with investors and banks.

 We offer you the required services so that you can meet all the requirements for the daily operation of your business during and after the company foundation.